 For Serving the Tacos:

-- To prepare the chicken: Mix the sugar, fish sauce, lime juice and zest, chili garlic sauce, and garlic cloves together in a medium bowl or container.
+- To prepare the chicken: Mix the sugar (2 tablespoons), fish sauce (2 tablespoons), lime juice and zest, chili garlic sauce (1 teaspoon), and minced garlic cloves together in a medium bowl or container.
 Add the cubed chicken and stir to coat.
 Cover and refrigerate, and marinate for at least one hour (or overnight).

-- To prepare the pickled veggies: Toss the carrots and radishes with the sugar and salt in a medium bowl or container.
-Pour the vinegar and water over and stir together.
+- To prepare the pickled veggies: Toss the carrots and radishes with the sugar (1 tablespoon) and kosher salt (1/2 tablespoon) in a medium bowl or container.
+Pour the rice vinegar (2 tablespoons) and water (2 tablespoons) over and stir together.
 Cover and refrigerate for at least one hour (or overnight), stirring/shaking occasionally.

 - To prepare the spicy mayo: mix all ingredients together.
 This can be done just before serving or up to 24 hours in advance.

 - Remove chicken from marinade with a slotted spoon.
-Cook in a heavy skillet (such as cast iron) over medium high heat in canola oil until browned and fully cooked.
+Cook in a heavy skillet (such as cast iron) over medium high heat in canola oil (1 tablespoon) until browned and fully cooked.

-- Serve tacos on toasted corn tortillas (I usually toast them in a dry skillet) layered with the chicken, pickled veggies, spicy mayo, and garnishes.
+- Serve tacos on toasted corn tortillas (I usually toast them in a dry skillet or directly over my gas burners, carefully!) layered with the chicken, pickled veggies, spicy mayo, and garnishes.